-Taking Tibetan as subsidiary language is a three-paper option which involves a two year commitment.
+Taking Tibetan as subsidiary language is a three-paper option which involves a two-year commitment.

-The first two terms are almost entirely language based, in which you will learn to read, write and speak Tibetan from scratch with the lecturer in Tibetan and the Tibetan language Lecturer (total class time 5hrs per week).
+The first two terms of the third year are almost entirely language based, in which you will learn to read, write and speak Tibetan from scratch with the lecturer in Tibetan and the Tibetan language instructor (total class time 5hrs per week).

-In the Trinity Term of the first year (or Michaelmas of the second year), you will do weekly essays/tutorials on aspects of Tibetan history, religion and culture.
-In the second year you will read set texts in either classical or modern Tibetan alongside the MPhil students.
+In the Trinity Term of the third year (or Michaelmas of your fourth year), you will do weekly essays/tutorials on aspects of Tibetan history, religion and culture.
+In your fourth year you will read set texts in either classical or modern Tibetan alongside the MPhil students.
 Lectures on Tibetan History and Civilisation run annually in Michaelmas term.
 You will be warmly welcomed into the small but lively Tibetan Studies community at Oxford.